ArmyBarber/kb/docs/Sources/Books/Book highlights/Propaganda Blitz.md

 ---
 More widely, Muammar Gaddafi’s 40-year record of appalling human rights abuses did not include large-scale attacks on Libyan civilians [our emphasis]. — location: [2054](kindle://book?action=open&asin=B07HKP6XW7&location=2054) ^ref-12036

 ---
+Today humanity faces a stark choice: save the planet and ditch capitalism, or save capitalism and ditch the — location: [1248](kindle://book?action=open&asin=B07HKP6XW7&location=1248) ^ref-29761

+---
+up to 60 per cent of Israeli Jews support schemes to encourage or force Arabs to leave both the occupied territories and — location: [1611](kindle://book?action=open&asin=B07HKP6XW7&location=1611) ^ref-9749

+---
+what jumped out at me were the secret memos from the National Security Council.
+Explaining the U.S. interest in Southeast Asia, they spoke bluntly of the country’s motives as a quest for ‘tin, rubber, — location: [1834](kindle://book?action=open&asin=B07HKP6XW7&location=1834) ^ref-8979

+---
+More widely, Muammar Gaddafi’s 40-year record of appalling human rights abuses did not include large-scale attacks on Libyan civilians [our — location: [2054](kindle://book?action=open&asin=B07HKP6XW7&location=2054) ^ref-26106

+---
 Libyan forces did kill hundreds as they regained control of cities.
 Collateral damage is inevitable in counter-insurgency.
 And strict laws of war may have been exceeded.
 But Khadafy’s acts were a far cry from Rwanda, Darfur, Congo, Bosnia, and other killing fields.
 Libya’s air force, prior to imposition of a UN-authorized no-fly zone, targeted rebel positions, not civilian concentrations.
 Despite ubiquitous cellphones equipped with cameras and video, there is no graphic evidence of deliberate massacre. — location: [2076](kindle://book?action=open&asin=B07HKP6XW7&location=2076) ^ref-27440